Online Safety Act Network

 But, to date, there has not been much in Ofcom’s consultation documents that looks explicitly at how regulated services might take steps to deliver this objective.

-In a forthcoming explainer, Prof Lorna Woods will be taking a detailed look at how this “safety by design” requirement might work in the Online Safety Act’s regulatory regime.
+In a new explainer, Prof Lorna Woods takes a detailed look at how this “safety by design” requirement might work in the Online Safety Act’s regulatory regime.

 Despite the prominence of “safety” in the Act’s name, it’s not as obvious as it sounds.